1800s

 casio dc-90 atsuko digital camera prototype 1990 casio dc-90 omoko digital camera prototype 1990

 CASIO DC-90 PROTOTYPES - 1990.
 Two casio prototype cameras were developed, but not put into production.
 These were prototypes for functional testing nicknamed Atsuko (hot child) and Omoko (heavy child) built by Casio Computer when Casio was developing their first digital cameras equipped with LCD viewfinders.
 Atsuko tended to overheat, so a tiny fan was installed in the viewfinder compartment, and an LCD screen was substituted for the through-the-lens viewfinder.
 The nickname Omoko refers to the camera's additional weight (omo means heavy in Japanese) as a result of using generic parts in the camera.
 Omoko weighed 2.75 kilograms, and Atsuko reached temperatures of 90 degrees C when operated (The Center of the History of Japanese Industrial Technology.)
 See page 20 of the PDF report by the National Museum of Nature and Science Technology below.
+NOT MARKETED.

 http://sts.kahaku.go.jp/diversity/document/system/pdf/039_e.pdf